skedastik/vscode-ty-levels/README.md

 ##### `Find Etag`

 This command is triggered by Avara's `/find` TUI command.
 It selects and reveals the targeted etag in your open document.

+## Configuration

+This extension looks for an optional configuration file `tylconfig.json` in your workspace's root folder.
+The structure of the file is as follows:

+- `autotag` **[Array]**
+    - List additional elements that should be [auto-tagged](#toggle-auto-tag) here.
+They can be other Avara built-ins, or your own macros, for instance.

+You can find an example configuration file [here](./examples/tylconfig.json).